PacktPublishing/Embedded-Systems-Programming-with-Cxx/README.md

 **Note:** The listed software may require additional dependencies, so please check the corresponding official website for each one.

+## License

+This project is licensed under MIT License.
+Check the [LICENSE](LICENSE) file for more details.

 ## Get to Know the Author

 [Heitor Peralles](mailto:heitorgp@gmail.com) is a cross-platform C++ developer with more than 20 years of experience.
 He started working with embedded systems in 2009 and has known C++ since 2001.
 He has been programming since the age 12 and describes himself as passionate about the art of computer programming.